sparecycles/reflect/README.markdown

 Reflect is a cohesive framework for doing runtime-type-identification (RTTI) and serialization in C++.
-Reflect provides tools to identify, save, load, inspect and edit reflected objects.
+Reflect provides tools to identify, save, load, inspect, edit, and script reflected types.